Passthrough files

 <a href="/Audio/foo.ogg">play me</a>

-The HTML comment ensures the file is shipped without affecting the rendered output.
+The HTML comment ensures the file is included without affecting the rendered output.

 Updated